 Should You Buy or Lease Commercial Property?

 Whether your business is expanding or just beginning operation, the decision of whether to purchase property or lease it is one of the more crucial decisions you will eventually have to make.
+It is important to begin the evaluation process early to ensure you have enough time to consider all your options.
 In order for you to make an informed decision, you must weigh certain factors that apply to your business model and the direction you see your business moving in.

 Leasing Advantages

 Entering into a lease agreement does not require the same level of credit history that purchasing a large property would require, nor is there the need for the large down payment associated with acquiring a mortgage on a property.
+Commercial leases often have different requirements compared to purchasing, including specific financial and legal criteria that must be met.
 Another advantage to leasing is that if you have no way of knowing how large your company will grow or what the potential is for expansion, once your lease is up, you can move to a new facility that is more accommodating to your business needs.

 Leasing Disadvantages